Losses

 • squash (bool, optional) – Average last dimension, by default True

-• without_scalars (list[str] | list[int] | None, optional) – list of scalars to exclude from scaling.
+• without_scalers (list[str] | list[int] | None, optional) – list of scalers to exclude from scaling.
 Can be list of names or dimensions to exclude.
 By default None

 Returns: